shahern004/CRUSTy/USAGE.md

 - Try a different encryption key
 - If you've lost the key, the file cannot be recovered

+**Error: "Embedded backend not implemented"**

+- This error occurs when trying to use the embedded backend before it's properly configured
+- Make sure you've clicked "Apply Configuration" after entering the device details
+- Check that your device is properly connected and powered on

+**Error: "Failed to connect to embedded device"**

+- Verify that the device ID/address is correct
+- Check physical connections (USB cable, network connection, etc.)
+- Ensure the device is powered on and running the CRUSTy firmware
+- Try a different connection type if available

+**Error: "Communication error with embedded device"**

+- The connection was established but was interrupted during operation
+- Check for loose connections
+- Ensure the device has stable power
+- Try reducing the file size if the operation involves large files

 ### Getting Help